itsmehere/CS50AI/LectureNotes/Week4_Learning.md

 ## Regularization:

-Penalizing hypotheses thar are more complex to favor simpler, more general hypotheses.
+Penalizing hypotheses that are more complex to favor simpler, more general hypotheses.

 In the above equation, we would like to penalize boundaries that are complex more than boundaries that are less complex.